RonenTGreat/100-days-of-code/log2.md

 ### Day 8: 15th June 2022

-**Today's Progress:** Still on functions, learn about parameters and arguements(positional arguements and keyword arguements).
+**Today's Progress:** Still on functions, learn about parameters and arguments(positional arguments and keyword arguments).
 For today's project I created a Caesar Cipher.

 **Thoughts:**